garethrepton/garethrepton.github.io/_posts/2018-11-06-Spring Cleaning with NDepend Mini Review.md

 This one speaks for itself, its quite handy just to see all of the files where their folder does not match their namespace.
 Seeing them in one place allows you to pick and choose the worst offenders, and monitor for issues getting introduced.
 Combine this with the ReSharper refactor feature of selecting a folder and moving types into matching namespaces, this makes a very fast way of cleaning up these sorts of issues in a solution.

 ### Avoid having different types with the same name
 This one is probably more applicable to larger projects, but very useful.
-It will tell you if theres anything in your solution in different namespaces, but with the same name.
+It will tell you if there is anything in your solution in different namespaces, but with the same name.
 This can be pretty annoying when it happens as its easy to include the wrong one in your code and end up with weird behaviour.

 ## Other useful metrics/tools
 I found that there were some other immediately useful and intuitive features that also helped when cleaning the project up: